MicheleDiSabato/laa-thrombosis/README.md

 * windsock (WS)
 * cactus (CS)
 * cauliflower (CF)

+## Goal:
+The goal is anking these four gemoetries in terms of their risk propensity to blood stagnation.

 ## Shape models
 To produce the meshes, we relied on [GMSH](https://gmsh.info/).